nik1106/MNA-MAT/README.md

 * Transient analysis (for pure C, pure L, RC, RL, LC or RLC circuits)
 * Monte Carlo analysis (done using one of the above, again based on the type of circuit)

-__Note :-__ This tool works only with versions of MATLAB from 2014b onwards.
+__Note :-__ This tool works only on versions of MATLAB from R2014b onwards.
 The voltage source currents are taken in conventional current direction i.e. inside the source, __negative__ to __positive__ terminal.

 ## Features
 1. Easy to use and then analyse results.